Escherichia Coli Infections Clinical Presentation

 Those older than 4 months have neck rigidity, tense fontanels, and fever.

-Because patients who have undergone neurosurgery frequently have headaches, nuchal rigidity, and a decreased level of consciousness secondary to the surgery, signs may be difficult to interpret.
+Persons with a history of open CNS trauma may develop a contiguous infection from a surgical site infection.
+Because patients who have undergone neurosurgical procedures frequently have headaches, nuchal rigidity, and a decreased level of consciousness secondary to the surgery, it may be difficult to identify a concurrent active infection.

-The differential diagnoses of acute E coli meningitis include sepsis, seizure disorder, brain abscess, ruptured aneurysm, and neonatal tetanus.
+The differential diagnoses of acute E coli meningitis include bacterial meningitis (most common H influenza, N meningitidis, and S pneumoniae), viral meningitis, sepsis, seizure disorder, brain abscess, ruptured aneurysm, and neonatal tetanus.

 Pneumonia